ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 <image src="/assets/images/vim-latex/show-off/gauss.gif" alt="Writing LaTeX quickly" />

-The series is intended for anyone who...
+The middle blue bar shows the keys I am typing, the bottom shows the resulting LaTeX source code, and the top is the compiled output.
+More on how this works below.

+**Read this series if you...**

-- is interested in taking real-time lecture notes using LaTeX, à la [Gilles Castel](https://castel.dev/),
+- are interested in taking real-time lecture notes using LaTeX, à la [Gilles Castel](https://castel.dev/),
-- just wants a more pleasant and efficient LaTeX experience, whether this is at real-time university lecture speed or not,
+- want a LaTeX experience decidely more pleasant and efficient than whatever you were probably first taught, whether your motivation is real-time university lecture speed or not,
-- hopes to switch to Vim from a different LaTeX editor, but is unsure how to proceed, or
+- hope to switch to Vim from a different LaTeX editor, but are unsure how to proceed, or
-- just wants to browse someone else's workflow and configuration out of curiosity.
+- just want to browse someone else's workflow and configuration out of curiosity.

 ### This series walks you through...
 1. Suggested [**prerequisites**]({% link tutorials/vim-latex/prerequisites.md %}) for getting the most out of the series, along with references that should get you up to speed if needed.